This article may contain compensated links. Please read disclaimer for more info.

 For short stays, we suggest staying in one of the biggest cities and exploring its surroundings on day trips by car.
 For more extended holidays, go off the beaten path, inland, and also visit the smaller islands nearby – Check out our Best Tips for Renting a Car in France

-23. Whisper to Horses at Camargue Nature Reserve
+23. Whisper to Horses at the Camargue Nature Reserve

-A trip to the Camargue is one of the unique things to do in France.
-This protected area in southern France, mostly made of marshlands, is famous for its herd of horses and pink flamingos.
+A trip to the Camargue is one of the top things to do in France for nature lovers.
+This protected area in Southern France, mostly made of marshlands, is famous for its herd of horses and pink flamingos.
 The Camargue is also an excellent place for bird watching or just for a relaxing mini-holiday among great nature.

 TIP: This Road Trip in Southern France covers the Camargue and much more!